 1. Abnormality In Meiosis:

 The sex cells in males and females divide to create sperm and egg respectively.
 The division process is called meiosis.
-The egg and sperm have 23 chromosomes each.
+Unlike other cells, the egg and sperm only have 23 chromosomes each (i.e. they don’t have “pairs of chromosomes”).
 Thus, an egg has 22 autosomes and one sex chromosome X. Sperm, too, has 22 autosomes and one sex chromosome (X or Y).

 When fertilization takes place, the 23 chromosomes in egg and sperm unite to form 46 chromosomes in the fetus.